end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 ## Setup transmitter (Tx) mixes

-As explained [above](#Microcontroller), &nbsp;this project innovation relies on the fact that **both devices** are controlled by the quadcopter transmitter using only a **single channel**.
+As explained [above](#Microcontroller),  this project innovation relies on the fact that **both devices** are controlled by the quadcopter transmitter using only a **single channel**.
 This is achieved by configuring custom mixes on the transmitter.

 To know more about how mixes can be used to control more than one device with the help of a microcontroller, read the following article:&nbsp;[How to multiplex RC Transmitter switches into a single channel](/how-to-multiplex-rc-transmitter-switches-into-a-single-channel/).